aspose-total/Aspose.Total-Products/total/en/python-net/conversion/mbox-to-bmp/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MBOX to BMP?</h2>

+The MBOX format is a popular format for storing emails, but it is not suitable for viewing or editing.
+For this purpose, it is necessary to convert MBOX to a more suitable format such as BMP.
+BMP is a popular image format that can be easily viewed and edited.

-For a Python developer, who is trying to add a MBOX to BMP conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word BMP format.
+<h2>How Aspose.Total Helps for MBOX to BMP Conversion?</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help Python developers automate the conversion process from MBOX to BMP.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which make the conversion process easy.
+The process involves two steps: firstly, the email is loaded and rendered into HTML using Aspose.Email for Python via .NET, and secondly, the converted HTML is loaded using Aspose.Words for Python via .NET and saved into the respective Word BMP format.
+This makes it possible to quickly and easily convert MBOX to BMP using Python.

 {{% /blocks/products/pf/feature-page-summary %}}